A Free Art History Course

 Notes on Paula Rego

-An audio discussion of Paula Rego (created by NotebookLM from my notes)
+A discussion on Paula Rego (created by NotebookLM from my notes):

 In the hushed, climate-controlled galleries of the world, art is too often treated as a polite sedative—a decorative accessory designed to harmonize with the architecture.
 For Dame Paula Rego, however, the canvas was never a site of comfort; it was a theater of war.
 Rego’s brush was a scalpel, meticulously peeling back the skin of domestic propriety to reveal the raw, pulsing nerves of a nation under siege.
 She famously characterized her work as “scary and terrible narratives,” transforming the “grotesque” into something human, urgent, and profoundly political.